Ethnic minorities in the United States Armed Forces during World War II

 Lt.
 Daniel Inouye was a Japanese-American who served during World War II.

 Ethnic minorities in the U.S. Armed Forces during World War II comprised about 13% of all military service members.
-All US citizens were equally subject to the draft, and all service members were subject to the same rate of pay.
+All biologically male adults aged 18-64 in the US were subject to the draft for most of the war, though Japanese citizens were prohibited from being drafted until 1944; all service members were subject to the same rate of pay.
 The 16 million men and women in the services included 1 million African Americans, along with 33,000+ Japanese-Americans, 20,000+ Chinese Americans, 24,674 American Indians, and some 16,000 Filipino-Americans.
 According to House concurrent resolution 253, 400,000 to 500,000 Hispanic Americans served.
-They were released from military service in 1945-46 on equal terms, and were eligible for the G.I.
+They were released from military service in 1945–46 on equal terms, and were eligible for the G.I.
 Bill and other veterans' benefits on a basis of equality.
 Many veterans, having learned organizational skills, and become more alert to the nationwide situation of their group, became active in civil rights activities after the war.